 E. H. Miller, Box 538, LaGrange, Ga.
 30240, Jan.
-25. -The work in this section is still pressing forward; there have been several confessions at the LaGrange congregation in the past few weeks; the latest, last Sunday night, was a Sister recently moved here.
-She had been attending where they use cups and classes: she took her stand for the way that is right and cannot be wrong.
-We are looking forward to a good meeting beginning the first Saturday night in Feb. with Bro.
-Edwin Morris doing the preaching.
+25, The work in this section is still pressing forward; there have been several confessions at the LaGrange congregation in the past few weeks; the latest, last Sunday night, was a Sister recently moved here.
+She had been attending where they use cups and classes; she took her stand for the way that is right and cannot be wrong.
+We are looking forward to a good meeting beginning the first Saturday night in Feb. with Bro, Edwin Morris doing the preaching.
 We are so thankful that we who were injured when the car slid into us on our way from Marietta, Ga. last July are still improving.
 My wife was the first one able to be on the job again, then Bro.
-Shelnutt was able to go back to work about 5 weeks ago, and I've been back in the pulpit at home for some time, and able to visit a few each day, but not yet able to do the work needed.
+Shelnutt was able to go back to work about then Bro.
+Shemut was able to go back to work about 5 weeks ago, and I've been back in the pulpit at home for some time, and able to visit a few each day, but not yet able to do the work needed.
 My first long trip was to Greenville, S. C. where I preached Dec.
 25. I was glad to be with the congregation in Walterboro, S. C. Jan.
-1 for the first services in their new building, That congregation is to be commended!
-It started with just one family, then another was added; later Bro.
-Alton Bailey went there for a mission meeting and converted the digressive congregation in that town.
+1 for the first services in their new building.
+That congregation is to be commended!
+It started with just one family, then another was added; later Bro Alton Bailey went there for a mission meeting and converted the digressive congregation in that town.
 They are all low in cash but rich in faith.
 They borrowed enough, to add to the little outside help received, to make the down payment on a building which they were able to build at a great saving by doing a lot of the work themselves.
 Bro.
 Fred Boling of Greenville, S. C. worked three weeks on the building.
 They now have high payments to make and need more help, so if any individuals or congregations could send them a small donation to help in the work there it would certainly be to a worthy cause.
 I am to be at Reading, Ohio congregation, April 30-May 7.
 This is the meeting I was to have held shortly after the wreck; the brethren were kind enough to put it off until 1967.
 We were sorry to hear of the death of Sister Susie Gay Perser whom we loved so much for her work's sake.
 She was, as we read in 2 Kings 4:8, "a great woman"!
-Our sympathy goes out to her loved ones left behind; let us rejoice that she has been a great help to Christians and congregations across the nation, and that her works will
+Our sympathy goes out to her loved ones left behind; let us rejoice that she has been a great help to Christians and contractions covers the restions are the restrictions are the restrictions. gregations across the nation, and that her works will follow her.